Cross3DVG: Cross-Dataset 3D Visual Grounding on Different RGB-D Scans: Cross-dataset 3D Visual Grounding

 \subsection{Dataset Analysis}

-Using crowdsourcing services, we collected a total of 63,602 descriptions for approximately 249 unique objects across 1,380 scans as a RIORefer dataset.
-Table~\ref{table:c3dvg_stat} presents the statistics of the Cross3DVG dataset, which includes both the ScanRefer and RIORefer datasets following the training, validation, and test set splits used in 3RScan.
-To highlight the difference between ScanRefer for RIORefer, we provide the number of annotated surface points per category for both datasets in Figure~\ref{fig:point_num}.
-We observed that ScanRefer and RIORefer have different points distribution for each object.
-Furthermore, certain objects that frequently appear in ScanRefer sometimes disappear in RIORefer.
-These findings underscore the difficulty of cross-dataset 3D visual grounding, as it requires grounding on objects that are scarce or exhibit different point cloud sizes in the training data.
+Using crowdsourcing services, we collected 63,602 descriptions for approximately 249 unique objects across 1,380 scans as a RIORefer dataset.
+To highlight differences between ScanRefer for RIORefer, we present some statistics, word clouds, and distributions of description lengths of the ScanRefer and RIORefer datasets in Fig.~\ref{fig:diff_data_stats}.
+Although both distributions of description lengths and the terms used for the descriptions show similarities, the RIORefer includes more descriptions and a widely diverse vocabulary.
+Furthermore, the numbers of annotated surface points distribution per category are provided for both datasets in Figure~\ref{fig:point_num}.
+ScanRefer and RIORefer have different point distributions for each object.
+Moreover, certain objects which frequently appear in ScanRefer do not appear in RIORefer.
+These findings underscore the difficulty of cross-dataset 3D visual grounding: it requires grounding on objects that are scarce or which exhibit different point cloud sizes in the training data.